 - 4.6 Prior to an application for access to communications data being made, the investigating officer must consult with the SPOC within NAFN.
 The application is submitted to the Designated Person within the authority for approval.
+In granting this, they must take into consideration the following:

+- necessity

+- proportionality

-In granting this, they must take into consideration the following: - necessity - proportionality - unintended consequences - that the type of communication data being applied for is that which a person of their position may grant - necessity for any conduct to acquire or obtain the communications data, taking into account the advice of the SPOC - 4.7 Once approved by the DP the application must be submitted to judicial approval via the Magistrates Court.
-If satisfied with the application, the magistrate will complete a judicial order, a copy of which will be provided to the NAFN SPOC who will then submit the request to the CSP. - 4.8 Once approved, an authorisation will last for one month, This can be renewed during that period.
+- unintended consequences

+- that the type of communication data being applied for is that which a person of their position may grant

+- necessity for any conduct to acquire or obtain the communications data, taking into account the advice of the SPOC - 4.7 Once approved by the DP the application must be submitted to judicial approval via the Magistrates Court before the SPOC at NAFN resquests the data from the CSP.
+The magistrate will complete a judicial order, a copy of which will be provided to the NAFN SPOC. - 4.8 Once approved, an authorisation will last for one month, This can be renewed during that period.
 However, if that time expires, a new authorisation is needed for any subsequent access to data.